21 Best Armenian Food Dishes

 Ingredients and Preparation

-Popular Types of Armenian Food
+Popular Types of Armenian Dishes

 Armenian dishes reflect the country’s long history and its position, a landlocked country located in the South Caucasus region at the crossroads of Eastern Europe and Western Asia.